 How do I make a contribution?

+We make it easy by linking to your bank account and automating your contributions and withdrawals.

 All contributions and payouts are automatically processed.
 Before you join a circle, you must link your bank account (which is subject to account verification) and your contributions and payouts will be automatically credited to and debited from your linked bank account.
-You’ll only contribute when your circle starts. starts, and you may only contribute and receive payouts using the bank account linked to your Tanda account.
+You’ll only contribute or get payout when your circle starts and then according to the circle schedule.
+You may only contribute and receive payouts using the bank account linked to your Tanda account.

 Enable notifications to get reminders about upcoming contributions or review this information in your circle payout schedule.